 Hostile incidents are clearly on the increase in society today and more people find themselves presented with personally hurtful, intimidating hostile behaviour.
 Dealing effectively with hostile individuals takes energy and the careful application of a specific

 range of skills.
-In this certificate course, you will learn to manage your own conduct, defuse the individual, and then address the problem.
+In this certificate course, you will learn to manage your own conduct, defuse the person, and then address the problem.

 If you’re organized, able to multi-task, and interested in working in a laboratory or hospital setting, consider a career as a Medical Laboratory Assistant.